sajjadGG/book-python/advanced/function/generator.rst

     # Traceback (most recent call last):
     # StopIteration

+None of those lines will generate any numbers (util executed)!:

 .. code-block:: python
-    :caption: None of those lines will generate any numbers (util executed)!

     a = (x for x in range(0,5))
     b = (x for x in range(0,5))